Going Back to School

 Make a list of what’s important to you.
 Is it money?
 Acclaim?
 Having a say?
 Just getting published anywhere?

 Next answer this: Were you the type of student who was willing to pursue your education no matter what?
 If you couldn’t get in to your first- or second-tier schools, were you willing to accept junior college as an alternative?
 If so, you might be a candidate for self-publishing.
 Sure, you might not want to consider this until you get back notice that you haven’t been accepted into the big leagues.
-But it’s good to know before you even get started whether or not it’s an option.
+But it’s good to know before you even get started tramadol with no prescription whether or not it’s an option.

 It’s also important to consider these questions before you’re too far along in the process in part because of a little thing called managing your expectations.
 There’s a whole industry out there, and then there’s you.
 You might be talented and feel like this article doesn’t even apply to you.
 You might catch a lucky break.
 You might sign with an agent who loves your work.
 They might sell your book straight out the gate for five figures or more.
 Or they might not.
 They might sit on your project, unable to sell it for years.
 Or, you might pursue a publisher yourself and get immediate feedback that your work is directly in line with what they do and they can’t wait to sign you.
 Or you might receive rejection letter after rejection letter and feel like you want to give up.